Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 - Loss of enjoyment of life

-If your case goes to court, the jury may also award punitive damages, which are meant to punish the perpetrator and encourage other girls to come forward.
+If your case goes to trial, the jury may also award punitive damages, intended to punish the perpetrator and encourage other girls to come forward.
 These will not be awarded if we settle with an insurance company.

 What Impacts Your Settlement Amount?